IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-script.md

 We will use the same oc create secret command however this time the type is docker-registry and we will name it container-registry-secret, then we provide our jfrog information as noted just now, and run the whole command.

-<code> oc create secret docker-registry container-registry-secret --docker-server=na.artifactory.swg-devops.com --docker-username=maryama@ca.ibm.com --docker-password=cmVmdGtuOjAxOjE3MzA3MTkwNDg6QktWbnhiQ1U5UzB5amFkREVLNkx6ZHNQZTJssecret/container-registry-secret </code>
+<code class="code-block"> oc create secret docker-registry container-registry-secret --docker-server=na.artifactory.swg-devops.com --docker-username=maryama@ca.ibm.com --docker-password=cmVmdGtuOjAxOjE3MzA3MTkwNDg6QktWbnhiQ1U5UzB5amFkREVLNkx6ZHNQZTJssecret/container-registry-secret </code>

 Similar to the GitHub secret, we need to link the secret to our pipeline with both access and pull permissions.
 The pull permission allows Tekton to pull images from our registry.oc secret link pipeline container-registry-secret

-<code> oc secret link pipeline container-registry-secret --for=pull </code>
+<code class="code-block"> oc secret link pipeline container-registry-secret --for=pull </code>

 Now that all three secrets have been added, we can quickly validate they’ve been successfully created by running the oc get serviceaccount command

-<code> oc get serviceaccount pipeline -o yaml </code>
+<code class="code-block"> oc get serviceaccount pipeline -o yaml </code>

 In the output, we should see the github secret at the bottom and the container-registry secret in two places.
 The Concert secret is not shown here.